girlscript/winter-of-contributing/Competitive_Programming/C++/Graphs/CycleDetectionInGraphsDisjointUnionSet/cycle-detection-in-graphs.md

 # **Cycle Detection In Graphs Disjoint Union Set**

-- In this tutorial we will be implementing the DSU(Disjoint Union Set) data structure.
-This data structure is extremely important because of its usage in finding cycles in **undirected graphs** This algorithm is also used in Kruksals algorithm
+- This data structure is extremely important because of its usage in finding cycles in **undirected graphs** This algorithm is also used in Kruksals algorithm

 <br />